louis89/yii-ext-LDModelFilterBehavior/README.md

 	2. There is a partial match between the string value of the associated model attribute's value and the raw data value.

-If you need to specify different comparisons for your data you may optionally specify custom callbacks for comparing attributes by setting the {@see LDModelFilterBehavior::$callbacks} property.
-This property can be set in the behavior's configuration or can be passed on the fly to the {@see LDModelFilterBehavior::filter()} method.
+If you need to specify different comparisons for your data you may optionally specify custom callbacks for comparing attributes by setting the LDModelFilterBehavior::$callbacks property.
+This property can be set in the behavior's configuration or can be passed on the fly to the LDModelFilterBehavior::filter() method.
 If a callback is set for a particular attribute the return value of your defined callback will be used to determine whether the row should be filtered or not.
 Your callback must strictly return false for the data row to be filtered.
 Any oher value will not cause the data row to be filtered.